 Courts will not recognize trade information protection if a company doesn’t protect the information themselves.
 The US Supreme Court has ruled that you forfeit the right of ownership to discarded information.
 In other words, if you throw it away without destroying it, anyone can use it.

 Long ago, shredding documents was thought to be suspect activity.
 This is not the case now.
-Identity theft, privacy violations and information-based fraud are the fastest growing crime segments in the United States.
-Secure document destruction is a viable solution to the fight against identity theft.
+Identity theft, privacy violations, and information-based fraud are the fastest growing crime segments in the United States.
+Secure document destruction is a viable, responsible solution to the fight against identity theft.

 - Increase employee productivity.
 Your employees will be able to do the job for which they were hired, rather than taking time out to destroy sensitive information.